Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Results

+An error analysis of the standard non-AI lineshape-fitting procedure, based on least-squares \(\chi^2\) minimization, was performed using the same simulated datasets employed to benchmark the AI models.
+The procedure consists first of baseline subtraction, in which a third-order polynomial is fit by \(\chi^2\) minimization to the spectral wings and then subtracted to isolate the target signal.
+A Dulya-type fit \cite{Dulya1997} is then applied to extract the polarization.

+The quality of the fit is strongly polarization dependent, with higher polarization values yielding substantially more stable and accurate extractions.
+To enable a direct comparison with the AI-based models, the analysis was performed over the same polarization ranges with the same test data.
+For polarization values between \(10\%\) and \(60\%\), the average relative extraction error was approximately \(3.5\%\) over 1000 trials.

+This fitting procedure was fully automated.
+As a result, the baseline subtraction and signal alignment were not optimized on a case-by-case basis, as would normally be required in a careful offline analysis.
+In particular, no manual adjustments were made to ensure that offset signals were optimally positioned within the fit function or that the spectral wings were selected to minimize the baseline-subtraction contribution to the \(\chi^2\).
+To estimate the improvement achievable with expert intervention, a subset of 20 trials was analyzed with a human-in-the-loop procedure, in which special care was taken to obtain the best fit in each case.
+This reduced the relative extraction error in the same polarization region to slightly above \(1\%\).

+Below \(10\%\) polarization, the extraction error increases rapidly as the signal amplitude decreases, especially under reduced signal-to-noise conditions.
+In the TE regime, the relative error can quickly approach \(100\%\) when the noise level is high or when the fit quality is poor.
+For nominal noise levels \((\mathrm{SNR}\approx 2)\) the lowest relative errors obtained were on the order of \(10\%\).
+However, this level of performance was achieved only for approximately \(10\%\) of the 1000 generated trials, and only when special care was taken to obtain the best possible fit.
+On average, the fit error is simply too large to make a meaningful comparison.

-A comparable evaluation was performed for the area-based method using proton-like signals.
-In this case, the procedure similarly involves baseline subtraction, a third-order polynomial $\chi^2$ fit to the spectral wings with subsequent subtraction, followed by numerical integration of the signal using a Riemann-sum approach \cite{KELLER2013133} to extract the area.
-At the TE polarization scale ($0.3\%$ polarized), the resulting average relative error is approximately $2.5\%$.
+A comparable evaluation was also performed for the area-based extraction method using proton-like NMR signals.
+In this case, the procedure follows the same initial baseline-subtraction approach: a third-order polynomial is fit by \(\chi^2\) minimization to the spectral wings and subsequently subtracted from the spectrum.
+The isolated signal is then numerically integrated using a Riemann-sum method \cite{KELLER2013133}, and the polarization is extracted from the resulting signal area.

+At the TE polarization scale, corresponding to \(P \simeq 0.3\%\), the average relative extraction error was approximately \(2.5\%\) for the fully automated analysis.
+When the same procedure was applied to a subset of 20 trials with human-in-the-loop optimization, in which special care was taken to improve the baseline fit and integration window on a case-by-case basis, the relative extraction error was reduced to approximately \(0.7\%\).